awsdocs/aws-cdk-guide/doc_source/codepipeline_example.md

 ------
 #### [ Python ]

-   A couple of commands differ between Windows and Linux or Mac OS\.
+   A couple of commands differ between Windows and Mac OS X or Linux\.

-   **Linux or Mac OS X**
+   **Mac OS X/Linux**

    ```
    cd pipeline